Work in Nashville

 The Nashville area's economy is among the most diverse of that in any U.S. region.
 As a result, Nashville continues to attract the highest-quality workers in all business sectors.
 Nashville supports many innovative and aggressive local programs to recruit workers to the region.

 WorkIT Nashville is a multi-faceted campaign launched in February 2013 to recruit technology workers to the Nashville region.
-The website includes more than 800 jobs in the Nashville region from more than 100 companies.
+The website includes detailed information about the technology community in the Nashville region.

 Of course, many of Nashville's most valuable workers come from the area's own vast educational system, with its 18 accredited four-year and postgraduate institutions.
 In the Nashville MSA, 44.9 percent of adults at least 25 years old have one or more years of college education, and more than 45,000 people have graduate or professional degrees.

 A free, interactive CD-ROM is also available to showcase why the Nashville region is a great place to "Work Hard, Play Hard, Live Well and Grow Well."
 Send an e-mail with your name and address to firstname.lastname@example.org and we will mail your free copy today!